(As is the dynamic nature of the Web, some links shown below may no longer be active)

 THIS WEBSITE IS MOVING TO A NEW WEB HOST

-THIS IS DUE TO OUR CURRENT WEB HOST CLOSING DOWN IN EARLY 2021
+THIS IS DUE TO OUR CURRENT WEB HOST CLOSING ITS SERVICE ON 30 JUNE 2021

 Bookmark the new website here

 29 January 2021 - A major retrospective of the work of documentary filmmaker Mike Dibb - A Listening Eye: The Films Of Mike Dibb - is currently available free to view online via the Whitechapel Gallery website here .
 Mike Dibb has made several films about jazz including documentaries on Miles Davis, Keith Jarret, The Rendell Carr Quintet and Barbara Thompson and Jon Hiseman.

 4 December 2020 - This website is very sad to report the death of the virtuoso bassist Ron Mathewson who played on some of the most noteworthy British jazz albums including Tubby Hayes' Mexican Green, Kenny Wheeler's Song For Someone, Ronnie Scott's Serious Gold and Ian Carr's Solar Plexus.
 He also played and recorded with The Clarke Boland Big Band and Philly Joe Jones amongst many others.
 R.I.P.
 Ron.